bring/hedwig/README.md

 ## Disclaimers
 We will not support changes and updates on older major releases of Hedwig.
 Users of the Hedwig repo are responsible for
 - Staying up to date on changes made - in code *and* guidelines.
-The best place to stay updated is in the #hedwig Slack channel
 - Following the guidelines, which also include best practices and correct brand implementation.

 ## Contributing